 Account set up

-You should first check that you have an account on Cori, either from before the workshop or a training account you have applied specially for this workshop.
+You should first check that you have an account on Perlmutter, either from before the workshop or a training account you have applied specially for this workshop.
 If you have applied for a training account, you should have obtained the credential (a username of the form train### and password).
-If you have issues with your account, please use the #account-management channel on Slack.
+If you have issues with your account, please use the #training-account channel on Slack.

 We use Jupyter to access the BerkeleyGW examples.
 This allows you easily browse through the instructions (README.md files) and display plots.
 We have put together a mini tutorial about how to use JupyterLab.

 Please see the above Jupyter instruction for logging in.
 Or, consider using a terminal by